Caulking a Window: A How-To Guide

 How To Detect Leaks In Your Windows

-Window leaks can occur when window seals are broken, or pulled away, due to aging or long-term weather exposure.
-Leaks allow air inside your home to escape.
+Window leaks occur when window seals are broken or pulled away.
+This happens due to caulk reaching the end of its lifespan or long-term weather exposure.
+Leaks then allow air inside your home to escape.
 Drafts and rain can also seep into your home through the cracks.

 There are multiple ways to detect leaks around your windows:

-- On the outside of your home, check the area where two different materials meet.
+- On the outside of your home, check areas where two different materials meet.
 This includes your window corners and frame.

 - Look for cracks in the window panes.